To listen to or read this website in Ukrainian, select ‘Ukrainian’ from the ‘Choose Language’ dropdown box and hover over text.

 If your visa application is sponsored by the Welsh Government, we will ensure you have accommodation from day one of your arrival in Wales.

-We will talk to you about any requirements / needs that you may have, for example:
+We will talk to you about any requirements or needs you have, for example:

 - how many people will need to live together?